educational-resources-and-services/bibletags-widget/README.md

 # Bible Tags Widget

+**IMPORTANT NOTE: This aspect of the Bible Tags project has been placed on hold while focus is given to the React Native app.
+[More on project phases](https://bibletags.org/phases).**

 ## Development

 This project has been set up in such a way as to allow you to work one of the repositories without the need of cloning and running the others locally.